SegersIan/architecture-handbook/README.md

 > System software is a set of generalized programs that manage the resources of the computer, such as the central processing unit, communication links, and peripheral devices

-However, as you will read further about *Evolutionary Architecture*, U personally like to keep the following definition in mind:
+However, as you will read further about *Evolutionary Architecture* you might understand why I personally like to keep the following definitio:

 > a group of body organs that together perform one or more vital functions

-Either way, a **System** is a concept, far more general than IT systems.
-There is event a whole field of [Systems Thinking](https://en.wikipedia.org/wiki/Systems_thinking).
+Either way, a **System** is a concept, far more general than software/IT systems.
+There is a field of [Systems Thinking](https://en.wikipedia.org/wiki/Systems_thinking).
 If you want to read more about it, I suggest [Thinking in Systems: A Primer](https://en.wikipedia.org/wiki/Thinking_In_Systems:_A_Primer).

 ## Software Arhitecture